Thomas Mann: TMI Research

 The metadatabase TMI-Research brings together archival materials and library holdings of the network "Thomas Mann International".
 The network was founded in 2017 by the five houses Buddenbrookhaus/Heinrich-und-Thomas-Mann-Zentrum (Lübeck), the Monacensia im Hildebrandhaus (Munich), the Thomas Mann Archive of the ETH Zurich (Zurich/Switzerland), the Thomas Mann House (Los Angeles/USA) and the Thomo Manno kultūros centras/Thomas Mann Culture Centre (Nida/Lithuania).
 The houses stand for the main stations of Thomas Mann's life.
-The platform, which is hosted by ETH Zurich, allows researches in the collections of the network partners across all houses.
+The platform, which is hosted by ETH Zurich, allows research in the collections of the network partners across all houses.
 The database is freely accessible and contains over 165,000 records on letters, original editions, photographs, monographs and essays on Thomas Mann and the Mann family.
 Further links take you to the respective source databases with contact options and further information.